 - Weight: Everyone knows that ounces equal pounds, and pounds equal pain.
 With the exception of jungle variants, tactical boots have a reputation for being quite heavy which can be absolutely punishing on long foot patrols.
 Finding a lightweight boot that can withstand the rigors of tactical operations is a gamechanger, but never trust the manufacturer’s claims if you want to reduce the misery of your next ruck march.

 - Tread: Finding the proper tread for your intended application will do wonders for both your mental and physical health.
 Need something for mountain use?
 Grab a pair of mountain-friendly kicks with plenty of aggressive lugs.
-Need something for urban SWAT applications?
+Need something for urban SWAT applications (or garrison duty)?
 Look for a pair of boots with tame lugs.
 Need to qualify for fast roping operations?
 Yep, there are boot treads for that too.
 No matter what your intended application, the proper tread can make the difference between going full operator or falling flat on your face.
 The choice is yours.

 - Zippered sides: Let’s face it.
 No one likes lacing up a pair of eight-inch tactical boots.
 Sure, lace-only boots may look great while on parade, but when the lead starts flying, ain’t nobody got time for that.
 A pair of boots with zippers up the side makes throwing them on in the dead of night an afterthought instead of a headache because last we heard, the Taliban won’t wait for you to lace up your boots the next time they drop a visit.
 Just ask Specialist Zachary Boyd.

-Benefits of tactical boots
+Why own tactical boots

 While it may seem obvious to some, there is a very good reason soldiers, marines, police officers, and other tactically-oriented professionals leave their flip flops and Vans at home when they clock in.
 A solid pair of tactical boots provides a level of protection that no other style of shoe or boot can achieve.
 Tactical boots are tough and durable, absorbing and laughing off punishment like a berm opposite the firing line, but they also provide a comfortable environment for feet that relentlessly pound the pavement, skyline trails, and forest floor for days, weeks, and months on end.
 Padding, temperature regulation, and water resistance work together with proper lugs, water drains, and other specialized features designed to protect an operator’s most valuable form of transportation.
 Minimal weight can increase your performance in high-stress situations, while a well-engineered pair of boots provides a sturdy, stable platform to help you get the job done right.